essential61/Weather4SolarUK/README.md

 The first script runs once a day and fetches the forecast for the following day.

-The second script runs hourly during daylight to fetch the forecast for the next hour and update if different from the original forecast.
+The second script runs hourly during daylight to fetch the forecast for the current day and update if different from the original forecast.

 The output of the scripts is a SQL batch file that either INSERTs or UPDATEs rows of a table as described below.